We NURTURE and love each other through fellowship as a family of faith.

 • utilizes a large phone ministry;

-• arranges health fairs;
+• arranges health education and exercise programs;

 • provides speakers for Stephen Ministers continuing education;